calejvaldez/YouAreTyping/README.md

 ![Screenshot of the changed POV feature](.github/assets/screenshot-pov.png)

-By using `Enter` + `Control`, you can change the perspective and respond to your own messages!
+By using `Enter` + `Control`, you can change the perspective of the chat and respond to your own messages!

 ## Installation